How Chaga May Help Reduce Cancer Risk

 And though research is far from giving up on finding remedies to these, it’s clear that the very nature of how these diseases work makes finding these surefire remedies very difficult.

 The most prominent of these hard-to-defeat conditions is cancer.

-It is one of the most thoroughly researched illnesses in the world—and there is still yet no direct remedy discovered as of yet, save radiation treatments and chemotherapy.
+It is one of the most thoroughly researched illnesses in the world—and there is still yet no direct remedy discovered as of yet.

-However, thanks to herbal remedies from the ancient past (coupled with fresh research on their historical use), powerful healers like chaga mushroom may be amazing helpers in the fight against cancer risk—whether to help those with cancer or to cut down that risk.
+However, thanks to historical alternative remedies (coupled with fresh research), powerful alternatives like chaga mushroom may be amazing helpers in the fight against cancer risk—whether to help those with cancer or to cut down that risk.

 DEALING WITH CANCER RISK

 Any person can get cancer— it doesn’t matter who they are.